-NATURAL CAPITAL Biodiversity and Ecosystem Services (pg 18) New Jersey's mosaic of natural, agricultural, and developed land supports its full complement of species and biodiversity.
-17 There is sufficient land, appropriately managed, to provide essential ecosystem services and to allow species to adapt and migrate in response to climate change.
+Natural Capital Biodiversity and Ecosystem Services (pg 18) New Jersey's mosaic of natural, agricultural, and developed land supports its full complement of species and biodiversity.
+There is sufficient land, appropriately managed, to provide essential ecosystem services and to allow species to adapt and migrate in response to climate change.
 All NJ residents benefit from the ecosystem services provided across the natural, agricultural, and developed landscapes of the state.
-They should enjoy access to open space, along with trees and other green amenities in their neighborhoods. ♦ Water (pg 20) Drinking water from wells and public water systems is clean and safe for human consumption.
-9 Water quality in streams, lakes, and wetlands is sufficient to support native species and ecosystem functions, and safe for human recreation and fish consumption. • Water supply , including stream flow and groundwater recharge, is sufficient both for human uses (household, agricultural, and recreational) and for ecosystems, providing for healthy aquatic and riparian habitat and biodiversity.
+They should enjoy access to open space, along with trees and other green amenities in their neighborhoods.
+Water (pg 20) Q Drinking water from wells and public water systems is clean and safe for human consumption.
+Water quality in streams, lakes, and wetlands is sufficient to support native species and ecosystem functions, and safe for human recreation and fish consumption.
+Water supply, including stream flow and groundwater recharge, is sufficient both for human uses (household, agricultural, and recreational) and for ecosystems, providing for healthy aquatic and riparian habitat and biodiversity.
 The water system, including infrastructure for water supply, stormwater and wastewater, provides adequate capacity and functions at needed standards.
 It is resilient to climate change, taking future demands and vulnerabilities into account.
 Access for all New Jerseyans to water resources for all necessary uses is universally affordable and fairly distributed.
-P ♦ Agriculture and Soils (pg 22) Agricultural practices protect and restore environmental quality and the natural resource base.
-This includes minimizing pollution associated with agriculture and conserving and restoring soils under agriculture as a key economic and environmental asset. • Agricultural practices mitigate climate change by optimizing carbon storage in soils and plants, minimize the emissions of GHG in the use of chemical fertilizers, prioritize local markets to lower transport costs, and eventually eliminate use of nonrenewable resources.
-P Agriculture is economically viable and provides a sustainable livelihood.
+Agriculture and Soils (pg 22) Agricultural practices protect and restore environmental quality and the natural resource base.
+This includes minimizing pollution associated with agriculture and conserving and restoring soils under agriculture as a key economic and environmental asset.
+Agricultural practices mitigate climate change by optimizing carbon storage in soils and plants, minimize the emissions of GHG in the use of chemical fertilizers, prioritize local markets to lower transport costs, and eventually eliminate use of nonrenewable resources.

+Agriculture is economically viable and provides a sustainable livelihood.
 Farming livelihoods are strengthened by enhancing quality of life for farmers, improving working conditions and wages, and providing access to farmland at a reasonable cost.

-Air (pg 24) Outdoor air quality is healthy for all segments of the human population and does not harm the natural environment.
-Indoor air quality does not pose a significant direct or indirect health threat for any segment of the population - in particular to sensitive populations such as children, the elderly, or the immune-compromised.
-8 There is equitable distribution of environmental harms from air pollution so that they do not disproportionately burden any social group defined by class, race, location, age, or other factor.
+📲 Air (pg 24)

+Outdoor air quality is healthy for all segments of the human population and does not harm the natural environment.

+Indoor air quality does not pose a significant direct or indirect health threat for any segment of the population - in particular for sensitive populations such as children, the elderly, or the immune-compromised.
+Q There is equitable distribution of environmental harms from air pollution so that they do not disproportionately burden any social group defined by class, race, location, age, or other factor.
+Q

 Greenhouse gases are reduced commensurate with New Jersey doing our part to avoid catastrophic global climate change.
-P 1 HUMAN CAPITAL 📤 Health (pg 26) The people of New Jersey enjoy long lives and good health, characterized by mental well-being and freedom from preventable disease and injury. !
-There are no significant disparities in health outcomes across racial and ethnic categories.
-414 All NJ residents have equitable access to an affordable, high-quality, robust healthcare system.
-The people of NJ have access to sufficient, healthy, and nutritious food. •